fallen-icarus/cardano-loans/README.md

 >
 > In a worldwide market of millions, the probability of attracting at least a handful of pioneering
 > lenders is extremely high.
 Only one of them needs to issue a successful, profitable loan.
 That
-> single on-chain success story becomes the verifiable proof—the catalyst—that validates the model
+> single on-chain success story becomes the verifiable proof — the catalyst — that validates the model
-> and attracts the next wave of lenders (`1 -> 2 -> 4 -> 8...`).
+> and attracts the next wave of lenders.
+One lender becomes 2, then 4, then 8, ...
+Each loan success
+> fuels more adoption.
 >
 > This dynamic de-risks the launch.
 The protocol doesn't need to hope for a crowd; it simply needs
 > to be robust enough to ensure its first pioneers can succeed.